SAMUT SONGKHRAM, THAILAND TRAVEL GUIDE | TOURIST ATTRACTIONS

 King Rama II Memorial Park

-It is as if going back to the era of King Rama II since all the displays here portrays the people, architecture, culture, and tradition during his period.
+It is as if going back to the era of King Rama II since all the displays here portray the people, architecture, culture, and tradition during his period.
 Come here and see a part of the Thai’s history.

 Thai Dessert Museum